Preparing Spin Squeezed States via Adaptive Genetic Algorithm: Introduction

 Various approaches have been proposed to achieve spin squeezing~\cite{1PR50989,2RMP90035005,12PRA475138}.
 These include quantum non-demolition measurements~\cite{13EL42481}, coherent control~\cite{14PRA63055601}, and the use of nonlinear interactions in systems such as Bose-Einstein condensates (BECs)~\cite{16Nature40963,17Nature4641165,18Nature4641170}.
 While significant progress has been made, there is a continuing need for control methods that not only generate strong squeezing but also maintain coherence over extended periods, especially in the presence of environmental noise.

-Machine learning techniques, particularly reinforcement learning (RL), have recently been applied to optimize control strategies in high-dimensional quantum systems~\cite{19Murphy2012,20Sutton2018,21Nature549195}.
+Machine learning techniques, particularly reinforcement learning (RL) and variational quantum circuits (VQCs), have recently been applied to optimize control strategies in high-dimensional quantum systems~\cite{19Murphy2012,20Sutton2018,21Nature549195,nrp3625,prl123260505,prap17064050,prr5043285,prr7l022072}.
 These methods excel at exploring complex control landscapes, but they often come with high computational costs and complex hyperparameter tuning, making them less feasible for real-time or large-scale applications.
 This has spurred interest in alternative optimization strategies that are both scalable and easier to implement.
 Evolutionary strategies, particularly GAs, offer a promising alternative~\cite{22arx170303864}.
 GAs simulate the process of natural selection, iteratively refining a population of candidate solutions through mechanisms such as crossover, mutation, and selection.
 In the context of quantum control, GAs can be particularly advantageous: they offer a flexible and adaptable framework for optimizing control sequences, requiring less detailed prior knowledge of the system's dynamics than gradient-based approaches.
 Additionally, GAs are well-suited for discrete control problems, such as the optimization of sequences of control pulses~\cite{CEP1011}, where they can explore a vast parameter space with high efficiency.
+Furthermore, as we will demonstrate, they can achieve performance competitive with more complex machine learning paradigms.